binaryphile/docker-redmine/README.md

 # Reusable Redmine Docker image

-## Description
+## Before you build

 Generates a [Docker] image of [Redmine].

-Before you go building Redmine 2.3-stable, you can use my image by
-running:
+You can already use the Redmine image I've created with these scripts by cloning this repo and running:

     docker pull binaryphile/redmine:2.3-stable